Oracle’s audit processes have always been rigorous; in 2023, they’ve become even more stringent.

 Top 10 Oracle Audit Triggers

-Here are the top 10 reasons why your company might face an Oracle audit this year:
+Here are the top 10 reasons why your company might face an Oracle software audit this year:

 - Resistance to Oracle OCI: While adopting Oracle Fusion might seem like a safe bet, it doesn’t exempt you from audits.
 Expressing disinterest in transitioning your Oracle databases or middleware to OCI has emerged as a leading cause for audits in 2023.